JetBrains/resharper-devguide/HowTo/Start/CreateProject.md

 ---
+title: 1.
+Create a Project
 ---

-# 1. Create a Project
 To create a plugin project:
 1. In Visual Studio, create a new project of the **Class Library** (Visual C#) type.
 2. Reference ReSharper SDK.
 It is distributed via NuGet, so, you can reference the SDK via the package manager: